Written by: Brianna Guild, MHSc SLP

 ✏️ Heart Words (Irregular Words)

-- Heart (or irregular) words are words with some part(s) that cannot be sounded out using regular phonics and spelling rules/patterns.
+- Heart (or irregular) words are words with some part(s) that cannot be sounded out using regular phonics and spelling patterns.
 Students must learn these spelling irregularities “by heart”.
 We can still teach students to sound out irregular/heart words if we explicitly teach them what sound each irregular spelling pattern represents.

-- Example: in the word said, ai represents a short e sound
+- Example: in the word said, ai represents a “short e” sound.

 - Helpful resources for teaching heart words: